 Taken together, these results document that exogenous changes in women's labor productivity substantially reduce domestic violence, even in Peru which has high baseline levels of domestic violence and where theories of male backlash might have predicted the opposite result.
-I find that the effects extend to extreme forms of domestic violence, including physical violence and murder, and argue that greater independence and the ability to seek support from outside the household play an important role in driving the results.
+The effects extend to extreme forms of domestic violence and hold in the districts with most unequal baseline gender norms.
+Results also show that greater independence and the ability to seek support from outside the household play an important role in driving the results.
 These findings indicate that, especially in regions where women are traditionally subordinate, greater labor market opportunities or policies designed to increase women's mobility and independence could curtail violence against women.